 About this course:

-Apache Hadoop is an open-source framework used for creating distributing and reliable compute clusters.
-Hadoop is credited with the IBM Watson Jeopardy victory of 2011, and can be used alongside other related frameworks, to process major semi-structures or unstructured data sets from several sources to classify, learn from, dissect, as well as put forward suggestions for decision support, business analytics, as well as other advanced forms of machine intelligence.
+Apache Hadoop is a course of an open-source system utilized for creating reliable and distributing compute clusters.
+Hadoop is credited with the Watson Jeopardy of IBM victory of 2011 and can be utilized nearby other related systems, to process significant unstructured or semi-structured informational indexes from a few sources to the classify, gain from, analyze, and set forward proposals for choice support, business investigation, and other propelled types of machine intelligence.

-The hands-on, introductory-level lab-centric course is centered on the administrators who are new to Hadoop and has been made responsible for the maintenance of Hadoop clusters and related components.
-Hadoop is designed for huge scalability, and it is quite tolerant of faults, as compared to other cluster architectures.
-As administrators, learners will need to install, configure and maintain Hadoop on Linux, among various compute environments.
+The introductory-level, hands-on lab-driven course is focused on the administrators who are new to Hadoop and has been made answerable for the maintenance of Hadoop clusters and related parts.
+Hadoop is intended for tremendous versatility, and it is very tolerant of issues when contrasted with other cluster structures.
+As administrators, students should install, design and maintain Hadoop on Linux, among different computing situations.

-The course agenda may be customized easily in order to address areas of certain interest to the team.
-There are lab variations which support Hortonworks and Cloudera distributions as well.
+The course motivation might be redone effectively in request to address regions of certain interest to the group.
+There are lab varieties that help Cloudera and Hortonworks distributions too.

-The average salary of a Hadoop Administrator is $122,005 per year.
+The normal compensation of a Hadoop Administrator is $122,005 every year.

-- Install, configure and maintain Apache Hadoop framework
+- Install, design and maintain Apache Hadoop structure

 - Install Hadoop